PN-Tester/pn-tester.github.io/_posts/2025-08-11-Neutralizing-Kernel-DMA-Protection.md

 The [FirstStrike](https://github.com/PN-Tester/FirstStrike) approach is to leave "DMA Protection" and "Intel VT-d" features enabled in BIOS, opting only to disabled "Intel VT-x" or "Virtualization Technology" when this settings can be controlled without triggering BitLocker Recovery.

-The attack then injects a modified [PCILeech](https://github.com/ufrisk/pcileech) kernel module during pre-boot which detonates automatically from within ntoskernel.exe once the OS is loaded.
+The attack then injects a modified [PCILeech](https://github.com/ufrisk/pcileech) kernel module during pre-boot which detonates automatically from within ntoskrnl.exe once the OS is loaded.
 This technique works despite OS level Kernel DMA protection being enabled, but there are several limitations.

 ### Caveats
 In some recent UEFI implementation, Intel VT-x cannot be disabled while VT-d is enabled (the option is greyed out).
 Additionally, sometimes VT-x cannot be disabled without turning off Virtualization based BIOS Security, which itself can trigger BitLocker recovery.
 Finally, during a real physical pentest, you may encounter a target protected by a BIOS password on hardware for which no known BIOS password bypass technique exists.